peter/versioned/README.md

 ### Misc

+* The model callback functions would benefit from type signatures

 * Issue auth tokens with JWT and let each session have a unique token.

 * We should use an [id_sequences collection](https://www.tutorialspoint.com/mongodb/mongodb_autoincrement_sequence.htm) to ensure we don't reuse an id after a delete